Team Rocket: Reception and legacy

 James' tendency to crossdress in earlier episodes of the anime has led to the duo being read as queercoded.
 The scene depicted where he utilizes inflatable breasts resulted in the episode being removed from circulation for western audiences.

-As comic relief characters, Jessie, James, and Meowth are very popular among Pokémon viewers.
+As comic relief characters, Jessie, James, and Meowth are very popular among Pokémon viewers, having been cited as some of the best villains in the franchise.
 Yahoo!-writer Jay Castello notes that as Pokémon fans grew up, the struggle of "twenty-somethings who couldn't quite find their place in the world or succeed at their ambitions" became increasingly relatable, and a sub-fandom dedicated to the trio sprang up.
 The LGBT community largely embraced Team Rocket's queercoding, interpreting them as bisexual drag artists.
 Blaustein was inspired by Meowth-focused episode "Go West, Young Meowth" to come out and transition as a transgender woman, a friend of her later metaphorically describing the character as "a human trapped in a Pokémon's body."

-In both their games and anime portrayals, Team Rocket have been cited as some of the best villains in the Pokémon franchise.
-Chris Carter of Destructoid called the English voice team for Jessie, James, and Meowth (Lillis, Stuart, and Blaustein) "some of the show's finest work."
-The relationship between Team Rocket and show's central cast has been noted as a core part of the show by children, as was their moral ambiguity, due to their positive actions contrasting with their antagonistic role.
-Their complex relationship with the main cast was highlighted as an element that was a core part of the television series, acting as a contrast to Ash while viewers are also made to sympathize with them.
-Their role in Pokémon The Series: Black and White was cited by Polygon to be one of the biggest missed opportunities with their characters, due to the sudden cancellation of several episodes leading to Team Rocket's character changes in the series being for "nothing."
-American rapper Lil Uzi Vert named the eighth song on their mixtape, Lil Uzi Vert vs. the World, "Team Rocket", along with other Pokémon references on earlier songs.